saan800/saansoft-cqrs/src/SaanSoft.Cqrs.Decorator/Store/README.md

 If you are storing messages, ensure you are taking appropriate security measures for sensitive data such as PPI, usernames, passwords, etc.

 TODO:...
 Consider using the `Encryption` decorator to secure sensitive data.

+If your database technology offers encryption, that is another good option.

 ## Purpose